Do you struggle with keeping readers hooked to your sales copy and advertisements?

 Making them feel emotions = successful ad.
 Plain and simple.

 How to use future pacing as a copywriter

 Next, let’s get into the fun stuff… using future pacing in copywriting to increase readership, engagement, and conversions. 🔥

 Help customers imagine the future of using your product or service

 First off, you can use future pacing to help people imagine the future by using words like “soon” and “fast.”

 This is because when we see a word that relates to time in the near or distant future, it grabs our attention.
 It makes us pay more attention than if it’s related to now or past tense.

-Check out this pop-up ad for a 5% discount if customers checked out within 15 minutes.
+Check out this pop-up ad for a 5% discount if customers check out within 15 minutes.

 Secondly, include statements about how your product will make someone feel, not just tell them what features are included in its functionality.
 For example, luxury products knock this technique out of the ballpark.

 They make people feel special.
 Like they are royalty and are in a secret clubhouse, only a select few can enter.